simonuwe/oracle-apex-json-region/docu/docu.md

 - **format** is used for changing the display format of a JSON-value.
 Currently **format** supportes only **currency** which will show **integer** and **number** values with a currency symbol and **number** with 2 decimal places and **integer** without an decimal places.
 - **placeholder** defines the placeholder shown wwhilehen field is empty.
 - **template** used for the input item values are **floating** (default), **left**, **above** and **hidden**
+- **css** defines the CSS-classes added to the form-field of the UI-item
 - **itemtype** defines which UI-item is used in the APEX-UI
   - **password** the text is not shown but a * for each character.
   - **switch** changes the display for a **boolean** to a switch, the default is a single checkbox.